aryanvar/Cricketers-Info/README.md

 Lara also holds the record for the highest individual score in a Test innings after scoring 400 not out at Antigua during the 4th test against England in 2004.
 Lara also held the record of scoring the highest number of runs in a single over in a Test match for 18 years when he scored 28 runs off an over by Robin Peterson of South Africa in 2003 (overtaken by Jasprit Bumrah in 2022).

-## Kapil Dev
-Kapil Dev Ramlal Nikhanj was born 6 January 1959 is an Indian former cricketer.
-He was a fast-medium bowler and a hard-hitting middle-order batsman, and was named by Wisden as the Indian Cricketer of the Century in 2002.
-Dev captained the Indian cricket team that won the 1983 Cricket World Cup, and in the process became the first Indian captain to win the Cricket World Cup, and is still the youngest captain (at the age of 24) to win the World Cup for any team.
-He retired in 1994, at the times of holding the world record for the highest number of wickets taken in Test cricket, a record subsequently broken by Courtney Walsh in 2000.
-At the time, he was also India's highest wicket-taker in both major forms of cricket, Tests and ODIs.
-He is the first player to take 200 ODI wickets.
-He is the only player in the history of cricket to have taken more than 400 wickets (434 wickets) and scored more than 5,000 runs in Tests, making him one of the greatest all-rounders in the history of cricket.
-Dev's all-round performance has been praised by cricketers including Sunil Gavaskar who regards him as one of the greatest all-rounders to play the game.
-He was the coach of the Indian national team between September 1999 and September 2000.
-On 11 March 2010, Dev was inducted into the ICC Cricket Hall of Fame.
-In 1982 awarded with the Padma Shri and in 1991 the Padma Bhushan.

 ## Anil Kumble
 Anil Kumble was born on 17 October 1970 is a former Indian cricket captain, coach and commentator who played Test and One Day International cricket for his national team over an international career of 18 years.
 Widely regarded as one of the best leg spin bowlers in Test cricket history, he took 619 wickets in Test cricket and is the fourth highest wicket taker of all time as of 2022.
 In 1999 while playing against Pakistan, Kumble dismissed all ten batsmen in a Test match innings, joining England's Jim Laker as the second player to achieve the feat.
 Unlike his contemporaries, Kumble was not a big turner of the ball, but relied primarily on pace, bounce, and accuracy.
 He was nicknamed "Apple" and "Jumbo".
 Kumble was selected as the Cricketer of the Year in 1993 Indian Cricket, and one of the Wisden Cricketers of the Year three years later.